wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 This was great and very well adopted by the community, but we were missing one big part of the picture: how we use this new feature to improve the life of developers?

-*TL;DR for the lazy readers: all WASI packages published to WAPM will have a native executable distribution for each chipset and platform… automatically!*
+*TL;DR: all WASI packages published to WAPM will have a native executable distribution for each chipset and platform… automatically!*

 ![Executables of Trealla WAPM package page](/images/blog/wapm-native-executables.png)
 > Executables of [Trealla WAPM package page](https://wapm.io/guregu/trealla)